p-harting/local-bar/README.md

 - A custom 404 error page provides users with a friendly and informative message in case they encounter a broken link or unavailable page during their browsing experience.

 ## Responsive Design
+- All images on the website are optimized to ensure fast loading times across various devices and screen sizes.
+- Flexbox layout is extensively utilized throughout the website, allowing for dynamic arrangement of elements and optimal use of available space.
+- Text size and spacing are calculated responsively, adjusting based on the screen size and resolution to ensure readability and visual appeal.
+- Media queries are strategically implemented to adapt the layout and design elements for different screen sizes, guaranteeing a consistent and user-friendly experience across desktops, tablets, and mobile devices.

 ## Testing
 ### Manual Testing
 For the thorough evaluation of the website's functionality, I conducted a series of manual tests across various platforms and devices.